 Choosing a school with special provision

 Some mainstream schools across the borough have special provision to deal with particular needs – such as severe/complex learning difficulties, hearing impairments, social and communication difficulties, and speech and language difficulties.

 To attend a special provision your child will need to have been identified as having special educational needs or disabilities and have an Education, Health and Care Plan.

 Choosing a special school

 Special schools admit children with Education, Health and Care Plans whose needs are very severe and complex.
-Find out more about the special educational needs assessment process on our Assessing for SEN page.

 Special schools take children who have a particular type of educational need such as complex learning difficulties or social and communication difficulties (including Autistic Spectrum Disorder).